Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 time (t f ) depends on the lowest output drive on the bus.
 Be sure to allow for any devices that have a minimum t r or t f .
 Refer to Equation 3 for the resulting f max .
 (3)
+> [!TIP]
-Remark: Very long buses must also account for time of flight of signals.
+>  Remark: Very long buses must also account for time of flight of signals.
 Actual results are slower, as real parts do not tend to control t LOW and t HIGH to the minimum from 30 % to 70 %, or 70 % to 30 %, respectively.